 Vector Wero White Water Park

 Vector Wero Whitewater Park is offering a one-off 20% discount, each year to visitors who are on Vector’s electricity network, that’s most people living in and around Auckland!
-The discount applies to a selection of activities booked at the Park between 23 March 2019 to 31 October 2020.
-Use promo code vectorwero2020 when booking online.
+The discount applies to a selection of activities booked at the Park between 15 January 2021 to 15 January 2022.
+Use promo code vectorwero2021 when booking online.
 Terms apply, see the full details here.

 Pumping 20 million litres of water through New Zealand's first man-made white water park takes a fair amount of power, so it is fitting that Vector, the country's leading energy company, is the main sponsor.